-I would go home and park up in our tiny driveway and lock the gates.
+I would go home and park in our tiny driveway.
+This car would fit and I’d lock the gates.
 But I didn’t want him coming to my house.
 And what about the tank?

 I needed a place to hide the loan car and get my own vehicle out of his street.
 The shopping centre appeared up ahead, magically.
 The car park!
 I turned in and took a ticket.
 I would hide Zippy in the multi-storey car park and he could spend days looking for her.
 I wouldn’t even tell him I’d taken her.